-Some say that your 30’s is the best time of your life.
+Some say that your 30’s are the best time of your life.

 However, when it comes to the skin, it can be a troublesome decade for us girls.